generic tetromino game

 game.events.BCLEAR

-Triggers before a B-type clear.
+Triggers before a b-type clear.
 Setting GameState.waiting to 0 will cancel the clear.

 game.events.BCLEAR: integer